 Noteworthy CD releases

-Reviews of five soundtrack collections, from the stellar 'WALL-E' to the haunting score of the legendary 'Gloomy Sunday.'
+Reviews of four recent soundtrack collections, from the stellar 'Hairspray' to the short and powerful score of 'The Lives of Others.'